 Coral cover strongly reduced

 Since 2010 we closely follow the reefs of the Saba Bank and keep a finger on its weakening pulse.
 There is still hope for this area since it is far away from densely populated islands and pollution, and it is heavily protected; protection that is implemented by the Saba Bank Management Unit on Saba and the Dutch coastguard.
-During the NICO expedition earlier this year we discovered an area on the bank that still has very high coral cover (more here).
+During the film studies essay help earlier this year we discovered an area on the bank that still has very high coral cover (more here).

 What will we do during the expedition?

 During our 1 week expedition we will visit 10 to 12 sites along the eastern and southern edges and assess the cover of corals, algae, sponges and other organisms.
 The researchers swim down and lay out 3 transect lines of 50m each.